QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 Take some time to explore some interesting points in the soundscape.

-Try boxing and labelling five things that you think are interesting, then hit 'Next'.
+Try boxing and labelling five things that you think are interesting, then hit _Next_.

 ---